diesimo-ai/self-driving-car-projects/p10-self-driving-car-motion-planner/readme.md

 **Task 1:** Static parked obstacle avoidance

+Takes the samples of the footprint of the obstacle (parked car) and uses circles to approximate the footprint of the ego vehicle along each plan path to compute whether or not the path is in collision with the obstacle.

 <img src="./doc/task1.gif" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- Selects a path index which is closest to the center line as well as far away from collision paths.
+- If yes, we remove the paths in collision with the obstacle (shown in red lines) from our planning process, to avoid the obstacle entirely.

 **Task 2:** Dynamic obstacle avoidance

+The self-driving car follow a lead vehicle that's moving below the speed limit, the planner regulates the velocity profile to prevent a collision

 <img src="./doc/col12-last.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-Analysis Notes: @TODO

 **Task 3:** Road sign handling - Stop Sign

+Here we can see three scenarios when the vehicle approaches the stop sign: `smooth deceleration`, `vehicle fully stopped`, and `acceleration` into the intersection down the goal

 <img src="./doc/task3.gif" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- Stop and go manouveur - here we can see three of vehicle state when approaching the stop signs: before, stopped, after
+This is a relatively simple scenario that can be handled using a state machine-based behavior planner.

 **Putting It All Together From: Start to Finish**

 <img src="./doc/motion-planner-final.gif" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-Analysis Notes: @TODO

 ## Contributing

 Please create a pull request if you want to help this project grow.
+Or create an issue if you encounter any problem.

-There are still great stuffs & ideas to be added on, or an issue if you encounter any problem.
+There are still great stuffs & ideas to be added on, feel free to add your own in the list below:

 `@TODO - list`